projectcalico/calico/calico/getting-started/kubernetes/self-managed-onprem/onpremises.md

 #### {{site.prodname}} manifests

-{{site.prodname}} can also be installed using raw manifests as an alternative to the operator which contain the necessary resources for installing {{site.prodname}} on each node in your Kubernetes cluster.
+{{site.prodname}} can also be installed using raw manifests as an alternative to the operator.
+The manifests contain the necessary resources for installing {{site.prodname}} on each node in your Kubernetes cluster.
 Using manifests is not recommended as they cannot automatically manage the lifecycle of the {{site.prodname}} as the operator does.
-However, manifests may be useful for clusters which require highly specific modifications to the underlying Kubernetes resources.
+However, manifests may be useful for clusters that require highly specific modifications to the underlying Kubernetes resources.

 ### Before you begin...